-In the 1980s, voices began to note concerns (Horne, 1983) that university academic schools should require lecturers to have practical experience (Graham, 2015).
-In the 1990s, concerns grew that construction and engineering academics with limited or no practical experience were becoming prevalent, with adverse implications for teaching (Barr, 2008).
-Recently, such arguments have become increasingly frequent and prominent (Barr, 2008; Alplay and Jones, 2012; Graham, 2012; Westacott, 2013; Tennant et al. 2015), and the decreasing numbers of academics with relevant industrial experience (Royal Academy of Engineering, 2014) is now a great concern (Arlett et al., 2010).
-It is one of many “faculty shortcomings”, with a resultant significant “variation in teaching skills and student understanding” (Alplay and Jones, 2012, p.615).
-Today, many new appointments have “little or no practical experience” (Clarke, 2012) due to “increased pressure on research output” (Graham, 2012, p.16; cf. Collins and Davies, 2009).
-Furthermore, in teaching team contexts, inexperience in an area can create inequalities in teaching distribution through a lack of expertise, and students can be adversely affected.
-This is especially pronounced given drives for greater multi-disciplinary approaches to teaching, i.e. design projects / interdisciplinary working that is favoured by professional bodies as it aims to simulate real life.
-Ironically, these attempts made to simulate real life are often staged by players with no experience of real life construction and engineering itself.
+In the UK in the 1980s (Horne, 1983) initial concerns that HEIs should require lecturers to have practical experience (Graham, 2015) grew.
+By the 1990s, construction and engineering academics with limited or no practical experience were becoming prevalent, with adverse implications for teaching (Barr, 2008).
+Recently, such arguments have increased (Barr, 2008; Alplay and Jones, 2012; Graham, 2012; Westacott, 2013; Tennant et al., 2015), with declining numbers of academics with relevant industrial or practical experience (Royal Academy of Engineering, 2014) now a great concern (Arlett et al., 2010).
+It is one of many “faculty shortcomings”, with significant “variation in teaching skills and student understanding” (Alplay and Jones, 2012, p.615).
+Today, many new UK appointments have “little or no practical experience” (Clarke, 2012) due to “increased pressure on research output” (Graham, 2012, p.16; cf. Collins and Davies, 2009; Bekhrandnia, 2016).
+Furthermore, in teaching team contexts, inexperience can create inequalities in teaching distribution through a lack of expertise, with students adversely affected (Vinney, 2016).
+This is especially pronounced given drives for greater multi-disciplinary approaches to teaching, i.e. design projects / interdisciplinary working favoured by professional bodies aiming to simulate real life.
+Ironically, these attempts to simulate real life are often staged by players with no experience of site-based construction and engineering itself.
 Career Academics arguably struggle to orient and meaningfully engage with holistic project content that typifies multi-disciplinary work.
 Subsequently this can impact on team dynamics and perceptions of course strength if Career Academics lack relevant experience to deliver existing modular content in accordance with professional accrediting bodies’ requirements.
-Moreover, a greater likelihood of syllabus drift exists as Career academics regress to favour educational components they are comfortable with.
-This separates disciplinary knowledge from employability and life-long learning attributes that are best introduced into the curriculum in parallel, through contextual rich case studies and problem-based learning.
+Moreover, greater likelihood of syllabus and staff drift (Kyvik, 2007) exists as Career academics regress to favour educational components they are comfortable with.
+This disconnects disciplinary knowledge from employability and life-long learning attributes that are best introduced into the curriculum in parallel, through contextually rich case studies and problem-based learning (Kamp, 2014).

-In this polemical paper, we complement the literature by providing an in-depth problematization of the Career Academic that considers the benefits and shortcomings of these trends in UK construction and engineering education.
-To inform our paper, the research approach adopted largely relies upon an extensive literature review and considered analysis to provide what is essentially a position paper.
+In this polemical position paper, we complement the literature by providing an in-depth problematization of the Career Academic considering benefits and shortcomings of these trends in UK construction and engineering education.
+To inform our paper, the research approach adopted largely relies upon an extensive literature review and considered analysis.
 The paper is not, we stress, a critical exploration of individuals working in the UK HE system, nor a critique of research.
-Research is, ultimately, a key goal of universities that drives knowledge forward.
-Instead, the paper discusses the concept of the construction and engineering Career Academic within current UKHE.
-It problematizes the Career Academic around three inter-related areas: their institutional appeal; their impact on the student experience, team dynamics and broader academic functions and; current strategic policy to employ them in response to government strategy.
-We generate questions for policy makers, institutions, and those entrusted with implementation of strategy.
-Such questions have relevance for the UK but also, we argue, for a wider European and Global context given their focus on issues associated with a research focus in educational strategy.
+Research is, ultimately, a key goal of universities driving knowledge forward.
+Instead, the paper discusses the concept of the Career Academic in construction and engineering within current UKHE.
+It does so around three inter-related areas: their institutional appeal; their impact on the student experience, team dynamics and broader academic functions and; current strategic policy to employ them in response to government strategy.
+We generate questions for policy makers, institutions, and those entrusted with implementating strategy.
+Such questions have relevance for the UK but also, we argue, for a wider European and Global context given their focus on issues associated with research on educational strategy, and the importance of academic drift to the field (e.g. Denmark (Christenson and Erno-Kjolhede, 2011)) and more widely (e.g. Neave, 1979).

 One: the appeal of the Career Academic to individual institutions